lwfinger/rtl8192ee/README.md

 DKMS
 ---------
 The module can also be installed with DKMS.
 Make sure to install the `dkms` package first.
+If you aren't updating from an older commit of the driver, there is no need to run the "remove" command.

+    sudo dkms remove 8192ee/1.1

     sudo dkms add ./rtl8192ee
     sudo dkms build 8192ee/1.1
     sudo dkms install 8192ee/1.1